yuyatinnefeld/cloud-native-kiosk/README.md

 # Cloud Native Kiosk App on GCP / AWS

 ## About
+This GitHub project focuses on learning cloud native technologies and frameworks.
+The objective is to gain hands-on experience with the latest tools and techniques for building scalable and resilient cloud-based applications.
+Topics covered include Docker, Kubernetes, GCP, AWS, Terraform, and best practices for security, testing, and CI/CD.
+The project provides interactive, hands-on learning through practical exercises and real-world scenarios.
+Whether you're a beginner or experienced developer, this project offers the knowledge and skills needed to become proficient in cloud computing.

+## Cloud Native Kiosk
  The cloud native kiosk is a monorepo project which built by Python framework Flask (FE) + FastAPI (BE).
 You may see a live demo of this project on GCP from the following link. http://xxx.com.
 This App has login system functionality.
 The guest user is able to browse, search and add product to cart only.
 Checkout and payment option is available for registered users.

 ## Motivation